Freight Shipping from Las Vegas to Indianapolis

 How much does it cost to ship freight from Las Vegas to Indianapolis?

-Full truckload (FTL) rates from Las Vegas, NV to Indianapolis, IN currently range from $4,446-$5,480 for a standard dry van load over the 2,068-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Indianapolis, IN currently range $4,446-$5,480 (roughly $2.16-$2.65 per mile over 2,068 miles).
 LTL shipments typically cost $1,337-$2,158 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Indianapolis?